barrientosvctor/.dotfiles/README.md

 ## Todo
 - [x] Make a vim installation on windows script
 - [x] Make a neovim installation on windows script
-- [] Make font installation on unix script
+- [ ] Make font installation on unix script
-- [] Make a script to automate alacritty shell config depending the operative system
+- [x] Make a script to automate alacritty shell config depending the operative system
-- [] Add env variable from vim binaries directory to user scope in pwsh setup